-Covered nonexempt workers are entitled to a minimum wage of not less than $4.75 an hour, effective October 1, 1996, and not less than $5.15 an hour, effective September 1, 1997.
-Overtime pay at a rate of not less than one and one-half times their regular rates of pay is required after 40 hours of work in a workweek.
+Covered, nonexempt workers are entitled to a minimum wage of $7.25 per hour effective July 24, 2009.
+Special provisions apply to workers in American Samoa and the Commonwealth of the Northern Mariana Islands.
+Nonexempt workers must be paid overtime pay at a rate of not less than one and one-half times their regular rates of pay after 40 hours of work in a workweek.

 The FLSA contains some exemptions from these basic standards.
 Some apply to specific types of businesses; others apply to specific kinds of work.

-While FLSA does set basic minimum wage and overtime pay standards and regulates the employment of minors, there are a number of employment practices which FLSA does not regulate.
+While the FLSA does set basic minimum wage and overtime pay standards and regulates the employment of minors, there are a number of employment practices which the FLSA does not regulate.

 The FLSA does not provide wage payment or collection procedures for an employee’s usual or promised wages or commissions in excess of those required by the FLSA.
 However, some States do have laws under which such claims (sometimes including fringe benefits) may be filed.